softsideoftech/content/pages/raging.md

 I remember feeling that Stacya's contribution to these situations was something like 60%.
 So when we started couples therapy, I was looking forward to our therapist helping her see that.
 Except the conversations didn't quite go that way.

-It was true that Stacya often didn't see where I was coming from and reacted with judgment towards me.
-And that came up in therapy.
-But the bigger issue that the sessions always devolved to was how aggressive I was.
-This would happen right there with the three of us.

-I wasn't blowing up, but I was directing my body language to emotional energy at Stacya as if I could energetically force her to open up to my point of view.
+As I brought up Stacya's role in our fights, I became increasingly forceful with my voice, posture, and emotions.
+It was as if I could energetically force Stacya to open up to my point of view.

-Our therapist would help me notice that as it was happening and before it got out of control.
-After witnessing myself repeatedly "caught in the act", I started to open up to the possibility that maybe it was mostly my contribution, not Stacya's.
+Kindly, gently, our therapist helped me notice what was going on.
+This happened repeatedly and I slowly started to notice my aggression.

+For the first time, I was opening up to the possibility that maybe I was contributing far more to our fights more than Stacya.

 Finally, she made a point that landed firmly on me:

->> _My behavior was not ok.
-And only I was responsible for it._
+>> _My behavior was not OK.
+Venting my aggression on Stacya was never acceptable._

+Even though I felt that I couldn't control my actions, I was still responsible for them.

-As obvious as that sounds to me now, it was anything but.
-It didn't feel like I was making a conscious decision to blow up on Stacya when I got overwhelmed.
+As obvious as that sounds to me now, it didn't make sense for the longest time.
+I mean, how could I take responsibility for something that I had no control over?

-I resolved to find another way.
+Somehow, our therapist got through to me and I resolved to do better.
+Though I didn't know how at the time.

 ## Acting Responsibly

 Around this time I had gotten back to meditating regularly.
-I had also just started going to Diamond Approach weekend retreats, which involved a lot more meditating, noticing my thoughts and staying with my inner experience.
+I had also just started going to [Diamond Approach](https://www.diamondapproach.org/) weekend retreats, which involved a lot more meditating, noticing my thoughts, and staying with my inner experience.

-When the fight at our dinner date came along, I was newly determined to stay with that experience.
+And when the fight at our dinner date came along, I was newly determined (and better prepared) to stay with that experience.
 I would not try to shake it off by acting out the violent thoughts that were coming to my mind.
 I would not try to numb myself by reading news on my phone.
 I would not have a bunch of drinks at the bar.

 So as Stacya got up and left with indignation, I just sat there for a while.
 I may have appeared calm, but on the inside, I was on fire.
 I was internally shaking and needed to do something, anything.